agarwalanant/FyndImageSegmentation/README.md

 2. Generate a dataset with separate colour channels

+3. As image slicer module is working-> develop a image slicer and joiner module to try 2nd approach.

 ## Approach
 Started with pixel loss as it is the best performing techniques that have been implented so far.